devmnj/svelte-docs/README.md

 <p align="center">Svelte Docs

 >  This is Svelte app template for generating documentation site using Markdown files.
+Have a look at the [demo](http://svelte-docs.vercel.app/)
     <br>
 </p>